-As organisations strive to adapt to the ever increasing challenges of globalisation, the need for skilled and qualified human resources professionals increases.
-This programme of studies aims to fill a gap in this much needed area of specialisation.
-The curriculum will provide students with sound underpinning knowledge and the necessary skills that will enable them to work professionally in settings related to human resources.
+As organisations strive to adapt to the ever-increasing challenges of globalisation, the need for skilled and qualified human resources professionals increases.
+This course aims to fill a gap in this much needed area of specialisation.
+The curriculum will provide you with sound knowledge and necessary skills that will enable you to work professionally in settings related to human resources.
 The programme takes an inter-disciplinary approach towards work and human resources, including perspectives from management, sociology, organisational psychology, education, economics, statistics, public policy, law, accountancy, and health and safety among others.
-Apart from the formal lecturers appointed for the study-units, students will have the opportunity to listen to presentations of other experts working in the fields of interest.
-Students’ knowledge and skill development will be assessed through different types of assessments including individual and group assignments, exams, presentations, projects, practicals and dissertation at the end of the programme.
+Your knowledge and skill development will be assessed through different types of assessments including individual and group assignments, exams, presentations, projects, practicals and dissertation at the end of the programme.
 The programme will cover: Work, Labour Market and Society; Organisational Behaviour and Development; Industrial and Employee Relations; Design and Occupational Health and Safety; Personal and Occupational Skills Development; and Research.

 Applicants must satisfy the General Entry Requirements for admission, namely, the Matriculation Certificate and Secondary Education Certificate passes at Grade 5 or better in Maltese, English Language and Mathematics.